Column: Future of retirement planning belongs to the cyborgs

-CHICAGO Who will help you plan for retirement - a robot or a cyborg?
+CHICAGO (Reuters) - Who will help you plan for retirement - a robot or a cyborg?

 Pundits have been saying for some time now that the future belongs to “robo-adviser" - automated portfolio services that use algorithms to manage investments.
 The robo-services have attracted interest as a way to deploy low-cost advice, but retirement planning guru Michael Kitces thinks the real winners will be “cyborgs” - human advisers aided by advanced technology.